Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/aft_section.md

 primarily controlled by the WSO and records the intercom sound, as well as the rear radar screen.

-Footage is recorded on a standard u-matic S cassette, which can be removed and replaced using the EJECT Button (<num>1</num>) on the top left of the box.
+Footage is recorded on a standard U-matic S cassette, which can be removed and replaced using the EJECT Button (<num>1</num>) on the top left of the box.
 The UNTHREAD button (<num>2</num>) next to it is used to unthread the tape of the cassette back to the start, causing it to overwrite previously recorded footage.

-The cassette can record up to 20 minutes, indicated on the small display labelled ELAPSED TIME (<num>3</num>).
+The cassette can record up to 20 minutes, as indicated on the small display labelled ELAPSED TIME (<num>3</num>).

 See [9.6 DCS Recorders](../../../dcs/recorders.md) for details on how to access the footage.

-> 💡 Our simulation of the AVTR also doubles as music player, see
+> 💡 Our simulation of the AVTR also doubles as a music player, see
 > [Tape Player](../../../dcs/tape_player.md) for details.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rXz41sNfD9U?si=GoQNcYvQuaP-qNcM"